 If you’ve already read this article on HSPs and you know you might be a Highly Sensitive Person, you might want to read further.
-You’ll learn all the best ways to take care of yourself, to facilitate your life so that you can feel a lot better in your own skin.
-(I’ve been meaning to write a 2in1 – a guide for both – parents of the HSP children and for adults.
-As it turns out though it would be way too long to read, so I divided it into 2 parts.
-The one about helping your sensitive kids will be up next.
-Today I’ll focus on the Highly Sensitive Adults. )
+You’ll learn all the best ways to take care of yourself and to facilitate your life, so that you can feel a lot better in your skin.
+(I wanted to write a 2in1 – a guide for both – parents of the HSP children and adults.
+As it turns out, though, it would be way too long to read, so I divided it into two parts.
+The one about helping your sensitive kids follow.
+Today I’ll focus on the Highly Sensitive Adults.)

 Let’s start with the big one:

 It’s not rocket science, but it’s science.
 What the essence of an HSP is, is being in constant sensory overload.
 Your nervous system is working on a 7th gear anyway, so you NEED that sleep to wind down.
 When you’re tired, you’re more irritable, your concentration, productivity, and good mood decrease immensely.
 You have noticed that, haven’t you?
 And I’m not even talking about sleep deprivation.
 What I’m addressing here is merely a situation when you’ve had one or two too few hours of sleep.

 Because you’re an HSP – your senses are already pretty heightened, and adding the lack of sleep is another level of difficulty.

 Have you heard the word “HANGRY”?
 I’m pretty sure if you’re a true HSP, you know what I mean.
 It’s the state when your hunger pretty quickly turns into bursts of anger.
 Or at least certain irritability.

 What can help you with that is planning your meals.
 Or at least the times when you eat.
 Try and be mindful about it.
 Maybe you don’t need breakfast, but if you miss the time for the first meal – it’s pretty much down the hill from there.
 Dizziness, headache, irritation.
 HANGRY.